radio-777219_1280

 Share

-It's a big day in internet history.
+When was the internet born?
 On October 29, 1969, Professor Len Kleinrock and his team of graduate students at UCLA sent the first message over a network of computers that would eventually become the internet.

-As Kleinrock relates in this recent TechCrunch story about how it all happened, the ARPANET was an early network designed for government, industry, and academia to share resources.
+As Kleinrock explains, the ARPANET was an early network designed for government, industry, and academia to share resources.
 The literal first message that traveled over this network didn't go exactly as planned:

 When my team of graduate students and I sent the first message over the internet on a warm Los Angeles evening in October, 1969, little did we suspect that we were at the start of a worldwide revolution.
 After we typed the first two letters from our computer room at UCLA, namely, “Lo” for “Login,” the network crashed.